 The Colombian Amazon holds many secrets.

-Men penetrates into a universe apart, whose mysteries are often beyond comprehension.
-Yet millennia-old peoples live under these emerald foliage, adopting an extraordinary way of life, in accordance with the hostile and mystical nature that surrounds them.
+Man penetrates into a universe a part, whose mysteries are often beyond comprehension.
+Yet millennia-old peoples live among the emerald foliage, adopting an extraordinary way of life, in accordance with the hostile and mystical nature that surrounds them.

-In front of this foreign incursion, many natives disappeared (ravaged by diseases or decimated by exploitation), some were assimilated, but others still managed to preserve and claim their ancestral heritage.
+As a result of this foreign invasion, many native populations disappeared (ravaged by diseases or decimated by exploitation), some were assimilated, but others still managed to preserve and claim their ancestral heritage.

 Today, there is a myriad of indigenous communities throughout the Amazon, although they are increasingly sedentary and dependent on river communication.
 Among these numerous tribes inhabiting the “lungs of the Earth”, three stand out in Colombia: the Huitoto, mostly located on the banks of the Putumayo River marking the border with Peru, the Tikuna, mainly present in the basin of the Amazonas River around Leticia (the tri-border) and the Makuna, mostly in the Vaupés region bordering Brazil.

-Projected under the tropical foliage, to discover these communities, be prepared to exchange bikini for long clothes and the sun cream for several tubes of mosquito repellent.
+Projected by the tropical foliage, to discover these communities be prepared to exchange your bikini for long clothes and your sun screen for several tubes of mosquito repellent.
 On the borders of Brazil and Peru, you will embark in the humidity of the jungle, leaving for an unforgettable life experience.

 The indigenous peoples of the Amazon are the guardians of ancestral knowledge.
 They will amaze you first of all with their intimate knowledge of the local flora and fauna.
 These men and women are perfectly adapted to life, even survival, in the tropical rainforest zone.
 They will be your guides on the barely visible jungle trails, detailing the uses of each plant, each root.